schwarzie2478/learning-az-204/docs/Content/What you can learn from an open source project with 300 million downloads.md

  ```

 > [!NOTE]
-> up with now but yeah we want to make it part of the build pipeline uh also looking at [[ArchUnit]] I some some other
+> up with now but yeah we want to make it part of the build pipeline uh also looking at [[ArchUnitNET]] I some some other
 > ```timestamp
 >  52:18
 > ```